ACT, SAT, PSAT, and College Application Prep

 All Seeley Test Pros Seminars are one hour in length and focus on one particular area of the test.
 Students will receive all relevant content necessary to study and review for that topic, including handouts and sample questions.
 Each seminar is independent of all other seminars.
-Seminars are available only on Zoom and the recordings can be purchased.
-Register for one or all 16 topics!
+Seminars are previously recorded sessions that can be purchased and viewed multiple times.
+Register for one or all 17 topics!
 Seminar topics include:

 Punctuation Pyramid: Almost one-third of the grammar questions on the ACT and SAT ask students to identify the correct use of punctuation.
 These questions can contain commas, dashes, semi-colons, colons, periods, or apostrophes.
 For any student who has ever confused the difference between a “;” and a “:” or the difference between “its” and “it’s,” this seminar could be critical to their success.
 “Punctuation Pyramid” will help students identify how to correctly and confidently use each piece of punctuation on the ACT and SAT tests.